NMS05/Qwen-2.5-VL-Hallucination-Detection-and-Mitigation/README.md

 The process involves several steps:

-1.  **Claim Extraction:** Claims are extracted from (already hallucinated) responses using a Qwen LLM (specifically, Qwen 2.5 14B is currently used).
+1.  **Claim Extraction:** Claims are extracted from (already hallucinated) responses using a Qwen-2.5-7B-Instruct LLM (smaller models like 3B sometimes dosen't follow the instruction properly).
 This is handled within `qwen_wrapper.py`.
-2.  **Hallucination Annotation:** The `qwen_HAL_annotator.py` script leverages the Qwen VL model (Qwen 2.5 VL 7B currently) to annotate each extracted claim.
+2.  **Hallucination Annotation:** The `qwen_HAL_annotator.py` script leverages the Qwen VL model to annotate each extracted claim.
+Qwen-2.5-VL-7B-Instruct is used currently; depending on your GPU resources, please use larger/powerful models for more reliable annotations.
 Annotations include:
-    * **Label:** Hallucination, Non-hallucination, or Subjective.
+    * **Label:** Hallucination or Non-hallucination.
     * **Reason:** An explanation for the annotation, aiding interpretability and error correction.
-    * The annotator also performs self-checks on its annotations.
 3.  **Response Rectification:** Based on the annotations, the `qwen_HAL_annotator.py` script attempts to rectify the errors found in the original response.

 **Analysis:** The `analyse_qwen_annotations.py` script can be used to visualize the annotation results.